 By default, when you create an in-memory table, that table is "persistent".
 The table is written to disk when the server shuts down, and is read back from disk when the server starts up again.
-However, IBM solidDB main memory engine offers two types of in-memory tables that are not persistent: Temporary Tables, and Transient Tables.
+However, solidDB Inmemory Engine offers two types of in-memory tables that are not persistent: Temporary Tables, and Transient Tables.
 Both of these types of tables are intended for use with "temporary" data.